rit-sse/rapdev12/README.markdown

 1. Install [Node.js][1] (Available for Windows, Mac OS X, and Linux)
 2. Clone this repository
-3a.
-For OS X and Linux users, move to the repository directory and run `npm install` in your favorite
+    1. For OS X and Linux users, move to the repository directory and run `npm install` in your favorite shell.
-    shell.
 This will install any dependencies to the project folder.
-3b.
-For Windows users, reboot your system, open the command prompt, and follow the rest of 3a.
+    2. For Windows users, reboot your system, open the command prompt, and follow the same as OS X and Linux.

 ## Running the Program ##
 From the command line, run the following to start the server:

     node app -c

 To change how the program runs you can go to setup.json.
+The fields are as follows:
-The first field is the number of each creature to be made
+1. Number of each creature to be made
-The second is a list of all of the creatures locations
+2. List of all of the creatures locations
-The third field is the world location
+3. World location

 Go to localhost:3000 in your browser to run the client.